 Yvette has an extensive knowledge of local acting talent and a broad network of contacts within the industry, as well as the tools to search beyond represented talent to find award-winning performances from non-actors within various communities.

-Talent discovered via Yvette’s community casting includes: Wayne Hapi who played Ariki in The Dark Horse, opposite Cliff Curtis and James Rolleston, earning a Best Supporting Actor nomination at the 2014 MOA awards.
+Brand new talent discovered by Yvette includes: Wayne Hapi who played Ariki in The Dark Horse, opposite Cliff Curtis and James Rolleston, earning a Best Supporting Actor nomination at the 2014 MOA awards.
 She was also responsible for the casting of The Eastern Knights (the children in The Dark horse) from various Kura across Tāmaki Makaurau.
 The three lead children in multi-award winning short film Lambs were all cast exculsively from schools in Porirua and Wainuiomata.
 And after a successful viral campaign, 2000+ applications and over 330 auditions nationwide, Gloria Popata from South Auckland earned her role as the lead actress in Jackie Van Beek’s Feature The Inland Road -in which Yvette also cast Logie winner Chelsie Preston Crayford and Scotland’s 2015 BAFTA winner David Elliot.

 Early 2020 saw the release of two more Features for Yr Casting; Action-comedy The Legend of Baron Toa which was well received among enthusiastic Pacific audiences and Guns Akimbo starring Daniel Radcliffe that unfortunately released within days of Covid-19 lockdowns and is deserving of a much bigger action loving audience.

 The NZ Gang drama Savage is available on NEON now.
 It is Sam Kelly’s debut feature, starring Jake Ryan, John Tui, Lotima Pome’e and Olly Presling, as well as an array of memorable non-actors in supporting roles from extensive community casting (2000+ auditons) nationwide.